 What is Zuppa Toscana Anyway ?

-I made a rich thick cream using quickly soaked raw cashews and water.
-You could opt for store bought coconut or almond milk instead, BUT if you prefer your soup to be thicker just blend about one tablespoon of tapioca into the plant milk before adding it to the soup.
+I made a rich thick cream using quick soaked raw cashews and water.
+You could opt for store bought dairy free cream or full fat coconut, almond or cashew milk instead.
+If you prefer your soup on the thicker side just blend one tablespoon of tapioca into the plant milk of your choosing before adding it to the soup.

 P.S.
 If you make this recipe please come back here to rate it snap a photo and tag me with #VeggieSociety on Instagram, it always makes my day!

 Watch How to Make the Best Vegan Zuppa Toscana: